ArchiveBox/docs/Roadmap.md

 ▶️ *Comment here to discuss the contribution roadmap:
 [Official Roadmap Discussion](https://github.com/pirate/ArchiveBox/issues/120).*

-If you feel like contributing a PR, some of these tasks are pretty easy.
-Feel free to open an issue if you need help getting started in any way!

-**IMPORTANT**: *Please don't work on any of these major long-term tasks without [contacting me first](https://nicksweeting.com/blog#Contact-Me), work is already in progress for many of these, and I may have to reject your PR if it doesn't align with the existing work!*

 ---

 # Planned Specification

-ArchiveBox is going to migrate towards this design spec over the upcoming months bit by bit as functionality gets implemented and refactors are released.

-To see how much of this spec is scheduled / implemented / released so far, read these pull requests:
+To see how this spec has been scheduled / implemented / released so far, read these pull requests:
  - √ [v0.2.x](https://github.com/pirate/ArchiveBox/tree/483a3bef9e2b1a7b80611947a3be99b0cf4f9959)
  - √ [v0.3.x](https://github.com/pirate/ArchiveBox/pull/197)
  - √ [v0.4.x](https://github.com/pirate/ArchiveBox/pull/207)